prof-rossetti/gwu-badm-2301-201509/resources/post-mortem/results.md

 ### Student Learning

+Student learning was measured by both surveys and grades.

+#### Baseline Survey

 On the first day of class, students took a baseline technology comfort survey.

 ![](exit-survey/tech-baseline.png)

 It revealed a strong foundation in documents, presentation, and spreadsheet software, as well as opportunities to learn diagramming software, database management software, and programming languages.

+#### Exit Survey

 On the last day of class, students responded to an exit survey which included a follow-up section on technology comfort levels.

 ![](exit-survey/tech-eval.png)

-The follow-up revealed gains across all categories, primarily with using diagramming software, database management software, text editors, and web development languages.
+The follow-up revealed moderate levels of comfort in technology categories where previously there had been little or none.
+This is primarily the case with diagramming software, database management software, text editors, and web development languages.

-When contrasted against the baseline survey, these perceived improvements are made clear.

 ![](exit-survey/tech-improvements.png)